 The other class of monochromes, the monochrome enamels, began in the reign of Hsuan-te in the Ming period.
 Overglaze enamels used included mostly these three colours, yellow, green (both glassy in appearance) and red (which is mat), but the yellow enamel was the main colour for monochromes.

 This class of monochromes was greatly developed in the late 17th to early 18th centuries, covering the period from the late Kang-hsi to early Ch’ien-lung reigns in the Ch’ing period.

-New colours were used for the first time during this period, such as the famous “rose” colour which was a western importation at the beginning of the 18th century.
+New colours were used for the first time during this period, such as the famous “rose” colour which was a western imported at the beginning of the 18th century.